 Jack Trout and Al Ries provide that same enduring insight in their book, 22 Immutable Laws of Marketing: Violate at Your Own Risk!
 The work is considered one of the best marketing books thanks largely to its direct guidelines.
 The authors turn the labyrinth of marketing laws into 22 concise nuggets of practical advice.

 Any business can benefit greatly from adhering to the laws of marketing, according to author and management guru Peter Drucker.
 According to Forbes, a particularly notable Drucker observation is that the purpose of a business is to create customers, which makes marketing an integral function in any organization.
-By this standard, books on marketing (including those discussed in our book review series) are invaluable to company stakeholders.
+By this standard, books on marketing (including those discussed in other books we've discussed) are invaluable to company stakeholders.

 22 Immutable Laws of Marketing stands out as one of the top marketing books because of its concise and practical nature.
 The book is a quick read at only 143 pages, yet it conveys some of the most useful information that can truly drive business success.

 Key takeaways from 22 Immutable Laws of Marketing

 Each of the 22 laws of branding and marketing that Trout and Ries outline hold equal importance, but there are some common themes that appear throughout the book.
 Marketing strategy consultant Dr. Sachin Bhide puts these concepts into three distinct buckets:

 - Be first: The best thing you can be in marketing is first.
 22 Immutable Laws of Marketing cites the examples of Gillette and IBM, which paved the way for their respective industries.
 If you're in an already-developed arena, find an undiscovered space to be innovative.